microsoft/fast/specs/template.md

 - *Methods*
 - *Events*

 *Consider high and low-level APIs.
-Attempt to design a powerful and extensible low-level API with a higher-level API for developer/designer ergonomics and simplicity.*
+Attempt to design a powerful and extensible low-level API with a high-level API for developer/designer ergonomics and simplicity.*

 ### Anatomy and Appearance